nkantar/Parsenvy/README.rst

         :alt: Github Actions

 Environment variables are strings by default.
 This can be *rather* inconvenient if you're dealing with a number of them, and in a variety of desired types.
 Parsenvy aims to provide an intuitive, explicit interface for retrieving these values in appropriate types with *human-friendly* syntax.
-Hello

 Features